 The Hillsboro center paid out an estimated $1.3 million to donors since last July, according to Manning.

 Domestically, CSL has more than 200 centers in the U.S. and growing.
 Manning estimates that number to grow to 500 centers within the next five years.
-CSL Plasma also has donation centers in Hungary, Germany and China, with plans to expand to Canada and Mexico.
+CSL Plasma also has donation centers in Hungary, Germany and China.

 There are a handful of plasma centers in the Portland area, but the Hillsboro CSL is the only plasma collection center in Washington County.